karan-parekh/Rental-Price-Prediction/README.md

-# Titanic
+# Rental Price Prediction
-Survivor's Prediction using the Titanic Dataset
+## The dataset describes the listing activity and metrics in New York State